What is an Osteopath?

 Osteopaths detect, treat and activate health by improving the function of body parts.
 This could range from the simple flexibility of your wrist joints to the mobility of ribs that could occlude blood or nerve vessels to the arm.

-Osteopaths use hands on techniques including, stretching and massage, aiding in:
+Osteopaths use hands on techniques including, stretching and massage, aiding:

 - Reducing muscle, tendon or ligament tension.